 Registration and Selection

-Registration is first-come; first-served due to limited spots and will take place on October 16th.
+Registration is first-come; first-served due to limited spots and opens in October.

 Mental Health Advocacy

 In 2020 Youth Leadership Program members organized and implemented a Mental Health Summit in efforts to raise awareness and reduce the stigma of mental disorders.
 The June summit was attended by over 200 people, with continued efforts to normalize Mental Wellness within the Indian community.
 In 2021 Youth Board members put on a virtual Walk for Mental Health where Youth Council and Youth Outreach members also helped fudraise for youth mental health services and had community members register for the walk.
 250+ participated.
 This was again efforts to spread awareness and reduce the stigma.2020 Mental Health Summit 2021 Walk For Mental Health

 My confidence and leadership skills have increased through the program and being surrounded by so many hard-working individuals inspired my desire for a greater work ethic.